actyx-contrib/actyx-http-connector/README.md

 Make sure you have an Axtyx node running on your machine before starting the examples.
 You can get the binaries from [our download site](https://downloads.actyx.com/).

-You can start the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectivly.
+You can start the examples using `npm i && npm run example:simple` or `npm i && npm run example:advanced`, respectively.
 The apps are accessible at http://localhost:1234.
 If that port is already allocated, the build picks another one at random.
 Check the build's console output to be sure.

 # 🤓 Quick start

 To have access to your Actyx Fish definitions and the Pond, it is best to create your HTTP server as part of an (probably already existing) [axp](https://github.com/actyx-contrib/actyx-project-cli) project.

 ```sh
 $ cd <my project folder>